CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 5. The number of orders by code generated during a date range.
 6. The number of trackcodes lost.
 7. The most required service using during a date range.
-8. Get billing generated in date range.
-9. Check how many orders are success delivery before the promise time in date range.
+8. Check how many orders are success delivery before the promise time in date range.

 ## Challenges